etgaro/OSE_Final_Project/README.md

 ##Other files:
 -run.py - for keeping distance from wall\
--others - testing and understanding the enviorment and code
+-others - testing and understanding the environment and code

 ##How to start the robot: